-The seminary participates in the William D. Ford Federal Direct Loan Program.
-This program allows students to borrow funds to help meet their educational costs at the post secodary level and is available to US citizens and permanent-resident aliens.
-Applicants must be in good academic standing and enrolled at lest half time, and they may not be in default on any previous loans.
+Saint Vladimir's Seminary participates in the William D. Ford Federal Direct Loan Program.
+This program allows students to borrow funds to help meet their educational costs at the post-secondary level and is available to U.S. citizens and permanent-resident aliens.
+Applicants must be in good academic standing and enrolled at least half time, and they may not be in default on any previous loans.

 The Direct Loan Program offers the following types of loans, which are not based on financial need:

 - Unsubsidized Direct Loan: unsubsidized loans for graduate/professional students to help pay for education expenses up to $20,500.
 Interest is charged during all periods, even during the time a student is in school and during grace and deferment periods.
 A six-month grace period applies to payments of principal only.
 Students may allow interest to accrue and be added to the principal amount of the loan, also known as capitalization.
 However, capitalization increases the total repayment amount as interest is charged on a higher principal.